mikolajroszak/qsp-protocol-node/doc/node-operator.md

 ### View Logs

-Logs are written to `qsp-protocol-node.log` file in /tmp/qsp-protocol directory.
+Logs are written to `qsp-protocol-node.log` file in .qsp-protocol directory within user home directory.

 ### Stop

 `./bin/stop-node`

 Will stop and remove the docker containers.

+### To use non production environment
+Node can be run against non-prod environment by setting `QSP_ENV`  variable to `testnet` in ./bin/start-node file

 ### Check if you node runs correctly
 1. Go to protocol.quantstamp.com